rsp/getnode/README.md

 ABOUT NODE
 ----------

-Node.js is an event-driven I/O framework for the V8 JavaScript engine developed by Ryan Dahl.
-For more info see [Node website](http://nodejs.org/).
+[Node.js](http://nodejs.org/) is an event-driven I/O framework for the V8
+JavaScript engine developed by Ryan Dahl.

 ABOUT GETNODE
 -------------